 - Research & Innovation

-Adaptive Recreation for Childhood Health (formerly the Hospital Sports Program or HSP) at Children's Hospital Colorado helps kids with physical disabilities find confidence and freedom through sports and outdoor recreation.
-Plus, parents find comfort knowing their child is involved in a program with specialists who understand his or her condition and how it affects participation in sports and activities.
+Adaptive Recreation for Childhood Health (ARCH) at Children's Hospital Colorado, formerly the Hospital Sports Program, or HSP, helps kids with physical disabilities find confidence and freedom through sports and outdoor recreation.
+And parents find comfort in knowing the program is staffed by volunteer specialists who understand their children’s unique conditions and how they affect participation in sports and activities.

 ARCH provides recreational resources and programs for children, teens and young adults with physical disabilities.
-By focusing on individual abilities, the ultimate goal of this program is to help develop skills that lead to a lifetime of healthy leisure and awareness.
+By focusing on individual abilities, this program seeks to help kids develop skills that lead to a lifetime of healthy leisure and awareness.

 Though downhill skiing and snowboarding (through the National Sports Center for the Disabled at Winter Park Resort) remain ARCH's largest program component, we also offer year-round outdoor recreation activities.
-These experiences can vary according to opportunities and partnerships available in the community and over the years have included:
+These experiences vary according to opportunities and partnerships available in the community.
+Over the years they’ve included:

 Between winter skiing/snowboarding and summer programming, nearly 100 kids participate in ARCH each year.
 ARCH also serves as a resource for parents looking for additional recreational programs in the community.

-Please contact us directly for more information, as enrollment and details can vary by activity and your child’s medical condition.
-Call 720-777-6590 and we’ll answer any questions you may have.
+Enrollment and details vary by activity and your child’s medical conditions.
+Call 720-777-6590, and we’ll answer any questions you may have.